usvacloud/usva/.github/README.md

-# Tapsa
+# Usva

-Tapsa is a feature-rich file cloud with a modern REST API.
+Usva is a feature-rich file cloud with a modern REST API.
-Privacy, accessibility and efficiency will always come first, thus tapsa is built to be highly reliable and easy to set up for anybody.
+Privacy, accessibility and efficiency will always come first, thus usva is built to be highly reliable and easy to set up for anybody.

-If you have any questions or comments about tapsa's security practices, you can open an issue.
+If you have any questions or comments about usva's security practices, you can open an issue.

 ### Features